monicahenrabreu/lembretes/README.md

 ## Theme

-This app has a light and a dark theme.
+This app has a light and a dark theme accordingly with the system theme mode.

 ## State Management